-Its compounds eliminate the residues that fix themselves on the tooth’s enamel and prevent bacterial infections.
+Its compounds help eliminate the residues that stick onto the tooth enamel and prevent bacterial infections.

 - 2 tablespoons of water (30 ml)

-- Moisten the active charcoal with a little water in order to make it into a paste.
+- Moisten the activated charcoal with a little water to make it into a paste.

-- Brush the product onto your teeth using a toothbrush.
+- Brush the product onto your teeth with a toothbrush.

 - Leave it on for 3 to 5 minutes and rinse off.